 - Mark D. Allan PAR Scholarship established by Mr. Allan, a 1986 Public Affairs Reporting graduate.
 Allan is currently the Director of Marketing and Public Relations at Butler University. - James E. Armstrong Scholarship established in memory of the late publisher of the Illinois State Register and the Illinois State Journal, predecessors of the State Journal-Register in Springfield. - Milton D. Friedland Communications Scholarship established in memory of the late founder and general manager of WICS-TV, NewsChannel 20 in Springfield, and former community relations associate for the campus. - Steven B. Hahn Reporting Scholarship established by his parents in his memory.
-Hahn was a legislative correspondent for the State Journal-Register and United Press International.
+Hahn was a legislative correspondent for the State Journal-Register and United Press International. - Robert P. Howard Scholarship, established by friends in memory of the late capitol correspondent for the Chicago Tribune, and author of Illinois, A History of the Prairie State. - Illinois Legislative Correspondents Association (ILCA) / Miller and Heinecke Scholarship established in honor of Burnell A. Heinecke who was a former Chicago Sun-Times Statehouse correspondent and former president of the ILCA, the late Bill Miller who was the former director of the UIS PAR program and a founding member of the Illinois News Broadcasters Association, and deceased ILCA members. - Thom M. Serafin Public Affairs Reports Scholarship made possible through a gift from Thom Serafin, a 1974 PAR graduate whose distinguished career includes founding and serving as CEO of Serafin and Associates, Inc., serving as press secretary for several national-level political campaigns, serving on the Washington D.C. staff of U. S. Senator Alan Dixon, and most recently serving as a Chicago-based political and public relations consultant. - Valerie Wiener Award made possible through a gift from Valerie Wiener, a member of the Nevada state senate and founder/CEO of her own consulting firm specializing in media relations, positioning strategies, and power presentations. - Vu Nguyen Scholarship established in memory of Vu Nguyen, a 2008 PAR graduate who served as an education reporter for the Daily Breeze in Torrance, CA.

-- Robert P. Howard Scholarship, established by friends in memory of the late capitol correspondent for the Chicago Tribune, and author of Illinois, A History of the Prairie State. - Douglas H. Pokorski Scholarship established by his family and friends in memory of the veteran reporter who covered higher education and cultural affairs for the State Journal-Register. - Illinois Legislative Correspondents Association (ILCA) / Miller and Heinecke Scholarship established in honor of Burnell A. Heinecke who was a former Chicago Sun-Times Statehouse correspondent and former president of the ILCA, the late Bill Miller who was the former director of the UIS PAR program and a founding member of the Illinois News Broadcasters Association, and deceased ILCA members. - Thom M. Serafin Public Affairs Reports Scholarship made possible through a gift from Thom Serafin, a 1974 PAR graduate whose distinguished career includes founding and serving as CEO of Serafin and Associates, Inc., serving as press secretary for several national-level political campaigns, serving on the Washington D.C. staff of U. S. Senator Alan Dixon, and most recently serving as a Chicago-based political and public relations consultant. - Valerie Wiener Award made possible through a gift from Valerie Wiener, a member of the Nevada state senate and founder/CEO of her own consulting firm specializing in media relations, positioning strategies, and power presentations. - Vu Nguyen Scholarship established in memory of Vu Nguyen, a 2008 PAR graduate who served as an education reporter for the Daily Breeze in Torrance, CA. - Mary and Jim Beaumont Public Affairs Reporting Scholarship established by Mary and Jim Beaumont.
+Mary and Jim Beaumont Public Affairs Reporting Scholarship established by Mary and Jim Beaumont.
 Mary has a graduate degree in Communication from UIS and Jim has a graduate degree in Public Affairs from UIS.